Blog Diets After Holiday Detox: 15 Things To Do After Overindulging

 See also

 We mentioned earlier that sweating is good for your health.
-One way to do it is by hitting the sauna if you have one in your home or gym.
+One way to do this is by hitting the sauna if you have one in your home or gym.

-Saunas improve blood circulation which can help regulate sleep, reduce stress, ease muscle tension and reduce pain (3).
-It may also relieve pain from conditions like arthritis.
+Saunas improve blood circulation, which can help regulate sleep, reduce stress, ease muscle tension, and reduce pain (3).
+It may also relieve pain from conditions such as arthritis.

-Since they’re relaxing, this is also a great time to do some meditation in a sauna.
+As a sauna is relaxing, this is also a great time to do some meditation.

-Do not go to the sauna if you’re pregnant, have epilepsy, heart disease or uncontrolled high blood pressure, or are on certain medications.
+Don’t go to the sauna if you’re pregnant, have epilepsy, a heart disease, uncontrolled high blood pressure, or are taking certain medications.

 13. Give Your Skin Some TLC

-If you’re like most people, then your skin gets dry and flaky during the winter months because of harsh winds and cold temperatures.
+If you’re like most people, then your skin gets dry and flaky during the winter months due to harsh winds and cold temperatures.

 The best way to help your skin get back to its normal state is by moisturizing daily and getting enough vitamin D in your diet.

-Vitamin D is created when our skin is exposed to the sun, so it’s important that you get out there at least once or twice a week even if it’s just for 10 minutes (13).
+Vitamin D is created when your skin is exposed to the sun, so it’s important that you get out there at least once or twice a week, even if it’s just for 10 minutes (13).

-You can also eat foods that are high in vitamin D (like oily fish and fortified dairy products) when there’s not that much sunshine outside, or take a supplement if recommended by your doctor.
+You can also eat foods that are high in vitamin D (such as oily fish and fortified dairy products) when there’s not much sunshine outside, or take a supplement if recommended by your doctor.

-Have a skin care routine that you follow every day.
+In addition, you should have a skincare routine that you follow every day:

 • Wash your face morning and night with a mild cleanser.